 Aside from regular pool service and repair, swimming pools also need to be sanitized, so the pool you’re swimming in could either be sanitized with either chlorine or a salt chlorine generator, both of which have their distinct effects on your skin, swimwear, and overall health.

-The water in a chlorine pool, for example, can dry out your skin and make it feel itchy.
+The water in a chlorinated pool, for example, can dry out your skin and make it feel itchy.
 Salt water pools, on the other hand, have a lower chlorine concentration and do not cause such dryness and itchiness.
 So if you want to keep on swimming for as long as you like, you should go for a saltwater pool.

+A salt water pool system also does not fade your swimwear, while the opposite is true of a chlorine treated pool which has a high concentration of chlorine chemicals.
 It also needs to be said that you may be exposed to health risks such as increased risk of heart disease, or even rectal and bladder cancer if you have prolonged exposure to the water of a heavily-chlorinated swimming pool.

 Nevertheless, chlorine pools have their own set of advantages over salt water pools.
-For one, a chlorine pool requires a much smaller initial investment than a salt water pool.
+For one, a chlorinated pool requires a much smaller initial investment than a salt water pool.
 For another, a chlorine pool uses less electricity, which means lower bills for you.